ManliestBen/cuisine-catalog/README.md

 touch views/cuisine/index.ejs
 ```
 ### <br>
-### Step 24:  Add a simple table using ejs in the newly created index.ejs:
+### Step 24:  Add a button to add, along with a simple table using ejs in the newly created index.ejs:
 ```html
 <!DOCTYPE html>
 <html lang="en">